Acne

 Other treatments

-There are many forms of light and laser therapy for inflammatory acne but these forms of treatment have given mixed results when studied and are usually ineffective in the treatment of severe inflammatory acne.
+There are many forms of light and laser therapy for inflammatory acne but these types of treatment have given mixed results when studied and are usually ineffective in the treatment of severe acne.
 Laser resurfacing of facial skin to reduce post-acne scarring is an established technique requiring the skills of an experienced laser surgeon.
 Laser treatment should not be done for at least one year after completing a course of isotretinoin.
+This is not available on the NHS.

 Self care (What can I do?)

-Try not to pick or squeeze your spots as this usually aggravates them and may cause scarring.
+• Try not to pick or squeeze your spots as this usually aggravates them and may cause scarring and infection

-However your acne affects you, it is important to take action to control it as soon as it appears.
+• However your acne affects you, it is important to take action to control it as soon as it appears.
 This helps to avoid permanent scarring and reduces embarrassment.
-If your acne is mild it is worth trying over-the-counter preparations in the first instance.
-Your pharmacist will advise you.
+If your acne is mild, it is worth trying over-the-counter preparations in the first instance.
+Ingredients like salicylic acid or benzoyl peroxide can be helpful.
+Your pharmacist will advise you

-Make-up may help your confidence.
-Use products that are oil-free or water-based.
-Choose products that are labelled as being ‘non-comedogenic’ (should not cause blackheads or whiteheads) or non-acnegenic (should not cause acne).
+• Make-up may help your confidence.
+Choose products that are labelled as being ‘non-comedogenic’ (should not cause blackheads or whiteheads) or non-acnegenic (should not cause acne)

-Cleanse your skin and remove make-up with a mild soap or a gentle cleanser and water, or an oil-free soap substitute.
+• Cleanse your skin and remove make-up with a gentle cleanser and water, or an oil-free soap substitute.
 Scrubbing too hard can irritate the skin and make your acne worse.
-Remember blackheads are not due to poor washing.
+Remember blackheads are not due to poor washing

 Where can I get more information?